Darian-Lee-YTKA/mice_neuron_data_ml/README.md

 At the end of each fold, I evaluated the model on the test data for that fold and printed a confusion matrix like the following example:

-The average testing accuracy across the kFolds was 55% (note that they are selecting among 3 possibilities, so random chance would result in expected accuracy of 33%, thus the model performs 22% better than random chance)
+The average testing accuracy across the kFolds was 53% (note that they are selecting among 3 possibilities, so random chance would result in expected accuracy of 33%, thus the model performs 20% better than random chance)
-The highest kFold testing accuracy was 60%, or nearly 30% better than random chance.
-One thing I noticed was that most of the matrices show that the model determines 'equal' with higher accuracy than 'left' or 'right'.
-I think this corresponds with the higher correlations between the predictors and the 'equal' column than the other y columns as we saw in the correlation matrix
+The highest kFold testing accuracy was 65%, or 32% better than random chance.
+One thing I noticed was that most of the matrices show that the model determines 'equal' and 'right' with higher accuracy than 'left'.
+I think this corresponds with the extremely low correlations between our predictor variables and instances of 'left' that we observed in the correlation matrix

 <img src="confusion_matrix_within_kfolds.png.png" alt="cluster means" width="700"/>